bapool/moodle-block_moochat/moochat/readme.txt

 ==============================================================================
-MooChat Block for Moodle
+MooChat Activity Module for Moodle
 ==============================================================================

 Author: Brian A. Pool
 Organization: National Trail Local Schools
-Email: bpool@nationaltrail.us
 Version: 1.1
 License: GNU GPL v3 or later
-Moodle Required: 4.5 or higher
+Moodle Required: 4.0 or higher

 ==============================================================================
 DESCRIPTION
 ==============================================================================

-MooChat Block transforms your Moodle course sidebar into an interactive AI assistant.
-Teachers can create multiple chatbot blocks, each with its own personality, avatar, and purpose - from subject tutors to historical figures.
+MooChat is an AI-powered chat activity module that brings intelligent conversation capabilities to your Moodle courses.
+Teachers can create customizable AI assistants with unique personalities, avatars, and purposes - from subject tutors to historical figures.

-Unlike the MooChat Activity module, the block version is designed for sidebar placement and provides quick, always-visible access to AI assistance without leaving the current page.
+Unlike sidebar blocks, MooChat provides a full-featured activity that can be displayed inline on the course page or as a dedicated activity page, making it perfect for central course interactions.

 ==============================================================================
 KEY FEATURES
 ==============================================================================

 - Custom AI Personalities - Define unique system prompts for each chatbot
+- Flexible Display Modes - Choose between inline (embedded on course page) or separate page display
-- Avatar Support - Upload custom images with adjustable sizing (32-128px)
+- Avatar Support - Upload custom images with adjustable sizing (48-128px)
-- Multiple Instances - Add different chatbots to the same course
-- Compact Design - Optimized for sidebar placement
+- Adjustable Chat Size - Three size options (Small, Medium, Large) to fit your layout needs
+- Section Content Integration - AI can access course materials (pages, books, labels, assignments, URLs, glossary) from the current section
+- Hidden Content Option - Choose whether AI can reference hidden course materials
 - Rate Limiting - Prevent AI resource abuse with configurable question limits (per hour or per day)
 - Server-Side Tracking - Students cannot bypass limits by clearing chat
 - Auto-Cleanup - Usage records automatically purge after 7 days
-- User-Friendly Interface - Clean chat interface with message history
+- Professional Layout - Horizontal design with avatar/info on left, chat on right
-- Message Formatting - Long AI responses formatted with paragraphs and bullet points for readability
+- Message Formatting - Long AI responses are formatted with paragraphs, line breaks, and bullet points for readability
-- Stacked or Inline Layout - Avatar displays inline for small sizes, stacked for large sizes

 ==============================================================================
 SYSTEM REQUIREMENTS
 ==============================================================================

-- Moodle 4.5 or higher
+- Moodle 4.0 or higher
 - PHP 8.0 or higher
 - MySQL 5.7+ or MariaDB 10.2+ or PostgreSQL 9.6+
 - Moodle Core AI Subsystem configured with at least one AI provider